Our third Saratoga Recycles Day will take place on Saturday, October 26, 2019 from 9-2 at the SPAC parking lot on the

 To keep traffic flowing, please sort your item by the major collection stations.
-There will be four main “stations” set up in the Saratoga Springs High School parking lot: 1) sleeping bags and backpacks for Shelters of Saratoga; 5) men’s jeans & hoodies, and blankets for Backstretch; 6)clothing and textiles; 4) art supplies, fabric, and notions; 5) bicycles for Bikeatoga; and 6) electronics, appliances, and metal objects, including TVs and monitors.
-As you enter the parking lot via the West Avenue entrance, a greeter will direct you to the appropriate station(s), and then volunteers will help unload your vehicle at each station (please stay in your vehicle).
+There will be “stations” set up in the parking lot: 1) sleeping bags and backpacks for Shelters of Saratoga; 5) men’s jeans & hoodies, and blankets for Backstretch; 6)clothing and textiles; 4) art supplies, fabric, and notions; 5) bicycles for Bikeatoga; and 6) electronics, appliances, and metal objects, including TVs and monitors.
+As you enter the parking lot, a greeter will direct you to the appropriate station(s), and then volunteers will unload your vehicle at each station (please stay in your vehicle).
 We ask that you group your items by station to facilitate unloading, but you do NOT need to sort items further.
 For example, you can drop off a bag that contains wearable clothing, shoes, sheets and towels.
 To keep traffic flowing, our partners and volunteers will handle additional sorting after the event.

-We are working with several local organizations and vendors to reuse/recycle donated items:
+We are working with several local organizations and businesses to reuse/recycle donated items:

 - Clothing & Textiles: Some clothing donations will go directly to the Prospect Center’s children & family programs serving Saratoga, Warren and Washington Counties; men’s jeans & hoodies, adult bikes, and blankets will be donated to B.E.S.T. to benefit backstretch workers at the Saratoga racetrack.
-Backpacks and winter coats will be donated to Shelters of Saratoga.
+Backpacks and sleeping bags will be donated to Shelters of Saratoga.
 All other clothing and textiles will be processed by the American Clothing Company (Glens Falls, NY) and redistributed globally for reuse.
 Textiles can be repurposed into products like dog bed filling or rug pads.

 - Appliances, Electronics, and Scrap Metal: Donated items will be reused/repurposed by JGS Recycling (Albany, NY).

 - Bicycles: Bikes in decent condition will be refurbished by Bikeatoga.
 All other bikes will be recycled as scrap metal.

 No!
 Anyone is welcome to donate items, there are no residency restrictions.